The Nappy Lady is here to guide you through one of the trickiest decisions for new parents: cloth nappies or disposables?

 If you are just wanting to have a go and see if you are going to like using cloth nappies, my suggestion is to get a couple of nappies or trial packs and just give it a go.
 I would like to see every baby using at least 1 cloth nappy per day.
 If we all had 1 cloth nappy change per day at home, this would prevent 1 million nappies per week from going to landfill.
 But we would still be able to use the disposables for convenience.

 If you are just intending on using them just on a home day, then start with around 4 – 6 nappies and see how you go.
 Remember you can always get more especially if you are on a limited budget.

 It is important to remember that all nappies, cloth or disposable, should be changed regularly regardless of how much moisture they can absorb.
 This will prevent a bacterial build up in the nappy which can cause skin irritation (nappy rash)

 I personally liked having a range of nappies to use on my baby.
-I had a few different brands of cloth nappies that I used when I was at home but when I went out or on holiday I took disposables.
-This was the best thing for us as busy parents, but we also knew we were doing out bit for the environment as well and saving money on our weekly grocery bill.
+I had a few different brands of cloth nappies that I used when I was at home but when I went out or on holiday, I took disposables.
+This was the best thing for us as busy parents, but we also knew we were doing our bit for the environment as well and saving money on our weekly grocery bill.

 It is also true that not every nappy suits every baby.
-Sometime’s you may find that your baby leaks out of a particular nappy.
+Sometimes you may find that your baby leaks out of a particular nappy.
 There could be many reasons for this.
-It could be the wrong size or perhaps the style doesn’t suit their shape or the absorbency is not enough for the amount your baby drinks.
+It could be the wrong size or perhaps the style doesn’t suit their shape, or the absorbency is not enough for the amount your baby drinks.
 This can be the case with different styles of cloth nappies and also the different brands of disposables as well.